Dijker/nl.klikaanklikuit/README.md

 ## What's new
 Improved dimmer signal handling
+Add battery types for devices that are using them.
+Toggle on off when the dim level has changed.

+### v4.2.6
+Toggle on off when the dim level has changed.

+### v4.2.5
+Added battery types for devices that use them.
+They will show up under the Energy tab in the Homey app.

 ### v4.2.3
 Added signal improvements for dimmers.
 This should prevent the invalid data error for dimmer devices.